Full Name: Black File Snake (Gracililima nyassae)

 Other Names: Swartvylslang

-One of the smaller File snakes that averages 50 cm and with a maximum length of 65 cm.
-The Black File Snake is of relatively rare occurrence but is often caught in funnel traps during reptile surveys.
-It is strictly nocturnal when it actively hunts for prey such as lizards and frogs.
-When confronted it moves in jerky movements and will hide the head under its coils.
-At night this harmless snake is easily confused for the venomous Stiletto snake.
+A small file snake that averages 50 cm, with a maximum length of 65 cm.
+The Black File Snake is relatively rare but may be caught in traps on reptile surveys or found crossing roads at night.
+It is nocturnal and hunts for prey such as lizards and frogs.
+When confronted it moves in jerky movements and will hide its head under its coils.
+It will also emit a foul-smelling liquid if handled.

-Females produce 2 – 6 eggs in summer.
-Unlike the Common File snake, this snake lacks the light dorsal stripe but has the characteristic triangular body.
-It is usually uniform purple-brown to blackish above with mauvish pink skin between the scales.
-The belly is dark olive to black or yellowish white to white.
+Unlike the Common File Snake, this snake lacks the light dorsal stripe but has the characteristic triangular body.
+It is usually uniform purple-brown to blackish above with mauve to pink skin between the scales.
+The belly is dark olive to black or yellowish-white.